"Who can count the dust of Jacob or number the seed of Israel." Numbers 23:10

 hills of their ancestors.
 Rising like the red flowers out of the soil.

 Like the bones out of the earth.
 They come up as slaves out of Egypt and out of the captivity of empires, their tongues as numberless as the earth.
 Here

-they come again to set up kingdoms and nations.
+they set up kingdoms and nations.
 And there in shadows on

 the dust, a handful of men fight off a legion; swords, spears and